 Streamlining of architectural components

-messaging service: WebSocket-based publish-subscribe model for real-time messaging.
+messaging service: WebSocket-based publish-subscribe model to achieve real-time messaging.

 Deploy monitoring, backup and disaster recovery solutions.